iamelviskemboi/birthmojo/README.md

 # birthmojo
-This website calculates your birthday and outputs the day of week you were born.
+This website calculates your birthday and outputs the day of week you were born through the Ghananian AKIDA naming formula.

 ### Prerequisites